Ashok81862/Event-Management-Laravel/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## How to use

+Clone the repository with git clone
+Copy .env.example file to .env and edit database credentials there Run composer install
+Run php artisan key:generate
+Run php artisan migrate --seed (it has some seeded data for your testing) That's it: launch the main URL.
+You can login to adminpanel by going go /login URL and login with credentials admin@admin.com - password

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).